-&lt;sup>19 The correlation between bank loan growth and TSF growth is 0.84 if the 2009 outlier year is excluded.
+20 The correlation between bank loan growth and TSF growth is 0.84 if the 2009 outlier year is excluded.

-&lt;sup>20 A back-of-envelope calculation using our results in Table 2 and Table 7 suggests that the off-budget expenditure multiplier is 0.25.
+21 A back-of-envelope calculation using our results in Table 3 and Table 8 suggests that the off-budget expenditure multiplier is 0.25.